-TEVETA has developed a comprehensive skills training programme to improve the skills of the human resources produced for both the formal and non-formal sectors, using a demanddriven TEVET system that is sustainable and promotes equity.
-The TEVET Development Programme has identified seven priority areas, namely, organisation and management of TEVETA; training systems; trade testing and examinations; entrepreneurship development and informal sector training; human resource development; management information systems; infrastructure and equipment; TEVET financing system; and a number of cross-cutting issues.
 Since there are a variety of skills providers, TEVET needs a structure to facilitate effective planning and coordination of interventions.
-This will call for the strengthening of TEVET management at policy formulation and evaluation level, regular and support services level, and TEVET providers' level.
-TEVET also addresses other activities including curriculum review and retraining of curriculum developers and providers of skills training to meet changing demands, such as entrepreneurship training to prepare trainees for both wage and self-employment.
-It also deak with developing the capacity of teaching staff, planners, managers, and other support staff; the development of an effective TEVET management information system; rehabilitation of facilities and providing new equipment for institutions; and the incorporation of cross-cutting-issues such as HIV/AIDS, environmental protection, occupational health, gender, poverty reduction, child labour, and disabilities.
-Under the TEVET policy, apprenticeship will be re-introduced to improve the quality of crafts training.
-Distance vocational training will also be introduced to increase access to skills training in trades, technical, and commercial fields.
+This calls for the strengthening of TEVET management at policy formulation and evaluation level, regular and support services level and TEVET providers' level.

+TEVET also addresses other activities including curriculum review and retraining of curriculum developers and providers of skills training to meet changing demands such as entrepreneurship training to prepare trainees for both wage and self-employment.
+It also deals with developing the capacity of teaching staff, planners, managers and other support staff; the development of an effective TEVET management information system; rehabilitation of facilities and providing new equipment for institutions and the incorporation of cross cutting-issues: HIV/AIDS; environmental protection; occupational health; gender; poverty alleviation; child labour; and disabilities.
+Under the TEVET policy, apprenticeship will be reintroduced to improve the quality of crafts training.
+Distance Vocational Training will also be introduced to increase access to skills training in trades, technical and commercial fields.

 TEVET financing will be based on cost sharing.
-A TEVET fund will be established with contributions from government, industry, and donors.
-In addition to the existing TEVET Development Programme, there will be an extension which will include a bursary scheme, re-equipping of more training centres, increasing the participation of women, introducing short courses in business skills, sensitising people about the value of skills training, establishing a data base, and disseminating information on available programmes and credit facilities.
+A TEVET fund will be established with contributions from Government, industry and donors.

+In addition to the existing TEVET Development Programme, an extension is proposed which will include a bursary scheme, re-equipping of more training centres, increasing the participation of women, introducing short courses in business skills, sensitising people about the value of skills training, establishing a data base and disseminating information on available programmes and credit facilities.